-Are you the only vegan (or non-vegan) in your family?
+Are you the only vegan in your family?
 Are you in a relationship with someone of differing dietary inclinations?
 How do you navigate this challenging and complex landscape?

 Being the only vegan at work, amongst your friends, or at social gatherings can certainly be a challenge.
 But nothing seems to be quite as difficult as being the only vegan in your family, or with a non-vegan significant other.
 How do you navigate these relationships and interpersonal interactions?
-I sat talked to vegan author, speaker, and joyful vegan Colleen Patrick-Goudreau about this very subject.
+I spoke with vegan author, speaker, and joyful vegan Colleen Patrick-Goudreau about this very subject.

-Check out the video above for all of Colleen’s insights, but here are some select nuggets:
+Check out the video above for all of Colleen’s insights, but here are some select quotes:

 “A lot of parents have this guilt around what?: feeding helpful food to their children?; food that would reflect the values they’re actually teaching their children?
 And yet there’s guilt around it, like, “But I don’t know if they’re going to like it, I don’t want to push it on them.”
 Well, you pushed on what was part of the status quo for you before and so, that’s what being a parent is.